rkritzar39/calebsportfolio/README.md

 - Responsive Onyx navigation
 - An established Admin Portal

 The recommended strategy is to keep BusArmyDude.org stable as a personal website while building a separate multi-user link-in-bio foundation.
 The first public product should focus on usernames, links, social profiles, themes, responsive pages, privacy, QR codes, and analytics.
-Advanced education, resume, project, and evidence modules can follow.
-A built-in social network may follow only after moderation is proven.
-Employers, opportunities, internal applications, and messaging should come later still.
+Optional education, resume, project, achievement, and creator modules can follow.
+Caleb's Social Talk should begin only after account security, reporting, moderation, strikes, bans, appeals, and the Account Status system are proven.

-The shortest realistic future product is a modular profile builder.
-A trustworthy job and opportunity platform would be a multi-year project requiring stronger backend infrastructure, privacy controls, account security, moderation, role enforcement, verification, abuse prevention, and careful testing.
+The shortest realistic future product is a modular link-in-bio and personal profile builder.
+Caleb's Social Talk would be a later social layer focused on profiles, posts, following, creators, interests, projects, education, achievements, and communities—not employment recruiting.
+A trustworthy social platform would still be a multi-year project requiring stronger backend infrastructure, privacy controls, account security, moderation, role enforcement, verification, abuse prevention, media handling, and careful testing.

 Thanks for visiting and following the project’s development.